sadanandpai/git-guide/README.md

 ![image](https://user-images.githubusercontent.com/12962887/181516003-21e0a84f-30c5-47ce-9466-f1a68b7dc697.png)

-Note: If you had already pushed the commits, then you will have use the command `git push -f` to reflect sqaush on the remote branch as well.
+Note: If you had already pushed the commits, then you will have to use the command `git push -f` to reflect squash on the remote branch as well.

 <br>
 <br>